petedejoy/documentation/v2/apache_airflow/tutorial/best-practices.md

 Try to do basic transformations and aggregations in SQL queries - this offloads transformation logic onto the source system and keeps your DAG readable.

 ## Readability

+### Change the name of your DAG when you change the start date.
+Changing the `start_date` of a DAG creates a new entry in Airflow's database, which could confuse the scheduler because there will be two DAGs with the same name but different schedules.

+Changing the name of a DAG also creates a new entry in the database, which powers the dashboard, so follow a consistent naming convention since changing a DAG's name doesn't delete the entry in the database for the old name.

+### Avoid top level code in your DAG file.
+The Airflow executor executes top level code on every heartbeat, so a small amount of top level code can cause performance issues.
+Try to treat the DAG file like a config file and leave all the heavy lifting for the hook and operator.

 ### Task Dependencies
 Task dependencies are set using the ```set_upstream()``` and ```set_upstream()``` operators.
 Using either will depend on your preferences, but it is best to stay consistent with which one you use.